 Software Scan Date/Time

 It is important to note this information because this will be your ONLY record.

 On your test client, open the control panel and click on the System and Security link.
 Next, click on the Configuration Manager control panel applet link.
 Now let’s start the inventory cycle test procedures, select the Actions pane and then select the Discovery Data Collection Cycle item.
 On the lower right-hand side, click on the Run Now button and then click on the OK button in the pop-up window.
 Repeat this process for the Hardware Inventory Cycle, the Machine Policy Retrieval & Evaluation Cycle, and the Software Inventory Cycle.

 Wait at least 5 minutes for all of the inventory cycles to complete.
 This process, however, depending on your environment, might take up to a few hours to complete.
 Please see my blog post, How Do You Determine the Length of a Software Inventory Scan Cycle? for more details.

 Once all of the inventory cycle test procedures are complete, go back and confirm that all dates and times are updated by comparing this new information with what you recorded earlier.

-By performing these inventory cycle test procedures, with the results showing that all dates and times are updated, proves that all inventory tasks work correctly and it also proves that MPs are receiving inventory items from clients.
+Performing these inventory cycle test procedures, with the results showing that all dates and times are updated, proves that all inventory tasks work correctly and it also proves that MPs are receiving inventory items from clients.

 If you do run into issues, take a look at my blog post, Updated – Troubleshoot ConfigMgr Hardware Inventory Issues for additional help.
 Do you have questions about these inventory cycle test procedures?
-Feel free to contact me @GarthMJ.
+Feel free to contact me at @GarthMJ.